 Finally, if you have an old can of paint, you can put it in the shaker at the paint store for free…but they will not put rusty cans in the shaker because they have seen it all: Ba-boom.
 Paint showers.

-But you can strain with re-useable strainers and put your old paint into clean, empty cans for shaking…it’s an offer
+But you can strain with re-useable strainers (linked above) and put your old paint into clean, empty cans for shaking…it’s an offer no paint store can refuse.

-so we don’t even try to wash them.
-Even better are .
+The strainer cones you see above are not expensive so we don’t even try to wash them.
+But even better are the large strainer bags.
 These are the 5-gallon bucket size and have a slot for a sprayer siphon.
-We wash these also, if they never touch oil-based paints.
-But for about a ½ buck each…
+We wash these also if they never touch oil-based paints.
+But for about a ½ buck each, it’s a no brainer.

 Did we leave anything out?
 Let us know in the comments!